About the Journal

 Please note that published articles are currently being archived with Portico and assigned a unique DOI through CrossRef

 The Canadian Journal of Midwifery Research and Practice, like other open access publications, charges an Article Processing Charge (APC) to individual authors and institutions to offset expenses usually covered by the subscriptions and advertisements of subscription-based journals.
+The APC is waived for authors who are Midwives or Midwifery Students in Canada and other Health Care Professionals who are members of the Canadian Association of Midwives (CAM) (with dues currently paid) of the Canadian Journal of Midwifery Research and Practice.
+There is no charge for article submissions; charges only apply to articles that are accepted and successfully pass peer review.
 The Canadian Journal of Midwifery Research and Practice's APC is $750 (USD) per article.
-The APC will be waived for authors who are Full Members and Physician Associates (with dues currently paid) of the Canadian Journal of Midwifery Research and Practice.
-There is no charge for article submissions; charges only apply to articles that are accepted and successfully pass peer review.
 The APC is billed upon acceptance of an article.
 There are no additional charges based on color, length, figures, or other elements.
 Letters to the Editor and select invited articles are not charged an APC.
-Authors living in countries considered “least developed” as per the following list of countries who do not have the ability to pay the APC may be eligible for a reduced APC.
+Authors living in lower resourced countries as per the following list of countries who do not have the ability to pay the APC may be eligible for a reduced APC.
 Please contact the publisher directly to make a formal request at [email protected].

 Plagiarism is defined as the presentation of work of another in such a way as to give the reader reason to think it is the author’s own work.
 Plagiarism is a form of academic fraud and is considered a serious academic offense.
 Any paper submitted to the CJMRP will be checked for originality to confirm that it has not been plagiarized from other sources.